michal-h21/make4ht/README.md

 This defines `name` command, which can be then executed as `Make:name()` command.

+### Provided commands

+`Make:htlatex`

+:    One call to TeX engine with special configuration for `tex4ht` loading.

+`Make:latexmk`

+:    Use `Latexmk` for the document compilation. `tex4ht` is loaded automatically.

+`Make:tex4ht`

+:    Process the DVI file and creates the output files.

+`Make:t4ht`

+:    Creates the CSS file.

 ### Command function

 The `command` parameter can be either string template, or function: